opendocsg/slw-judgments-backfill/2017_SGCA_41/report.md

 **_The law on possession of a controlled drug_**

 18     It is established law that to prove that an accused person had actual possession of controlled drugs, two elements must be satisfied:(1) that the accused person had physical control over the controlled drugs; and (2) that the accused person knew of the nature of the controlled drugs.
-The knowledge as to “nature of the controlled drugs” touches on the person’s knowledge that the items were controlled drugs, not his or her knowledge of the _specific_ nature of the drug (see _Fun Seong Cheng v Public Prosecutor_ [1997] 2 SLR 796 at [53]–[56]; _Tan Kiam Peng v Public Prosecutor_ [2008] 1 SLR (R) 1 at [87]).
+The knowledge as to “nature of the controlled drugs” touches on the person’s knowledge that the items were controlled drugs, not his or her knowledge of the _specific_ nature of the drug (see _Fun Seong Cheng v Public Prosecutor_ <span class="citation">[1997] 2 SLR 796</span> at [53]–[56]; _Tan Kiam Peng v Public Prosecutor_ [2008] 1 SLR (R) 1 at [87]).

 19     We note that the presumption of possession under s 21 of the MDA was also invoked in respect of the drugs found in the Appellant’s car as he was the owner of the car.
 Section 21 of the MDA provides: